- Active in a 12-step recovery program for alcohol or substance abuse

 - Live in the St. Louis metropolitan bi-state region

-- Counties served are St. Louis (city and county), St. Charles, Lincoln, Warren, Franklin and Jefferson counties in Missouri, and Madison, St. Clair, Monroe, Clinton, Jersey, and Calhoun counties in Illinois.
+- Counties served are St. Louis (city and county), St. Charles, Lincoln, Warren, Franklin, Jefferson, Washington, St. Francois, and Ste.
+Genevieve counties in Missouri, and Madison, St. Clair, Monroe, Montgomery, Bond, Clinton, Jersey, Green, Macoupin, and Calhoun counties in Illinois.

 - You may attend a school outside of the St. Louis area, as long as St. Louis is your permanent residence.